Jaycedam/mac-setup/README.md

 ## Instructions

 Clone the project, update the backup and sync your changes with your repo.
-Then just replace the URL for your own for the automated setup.
+Then just replace the URL for your own in the automated setup section,

 > [!CAUTION]
 > This is just an example, do not run this unless you want all my dotfiles and preferences.
 Make sure to backup your current dotfiles before.